 10. Do Your “Reactive” Tasks

 Reactive tasks are informal tasks that are hard to predict and even harder to prioritize.
-They often come in the form of interaction.
+They often come in the form of interaction – like having to coordinate with a coworker for a specific project.
+Consolidate these tasks into an entire block.

 To avoid missing tasks, you need to make sure that your eyes don’t miss them.
 This is why creating a time-blocking plan using vibrant colors is needed.